 Treatment for lice

-Head lice are commonly contacted through a direct contact an infected person.
+Head lice are commonly contracted through direct contact with an infected person.
 Avoid sharing the following to help prevent contracting or spreading head lice:

 - other personal items that can come in contact with your head